CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 The problem here is that this also has to fill in the left side of the box, and when it does it gets `hcomp (λ ()) x` in the top left corner.
-This is not by definition `x`, so this fails to give us a path `x ≡ z`.
+This is not by definition exactly the same as `x`, so this fails to give us a path `x ≡ z`.
-This is similar to the fact that transporting over `refl`{.Agda}
+This is related to the fact that transporting over `refl`{.Agda}
 does not give us the identity function definitionally.

-We also have the filler for composition (which is also diagonally flipped in the library.)
+We also have the filler for composition (which is also diagonally flipped for the same reason.)

                q
           y - - - > z